bashfulrobot/sysdig-agent-kustomize-example/README.md

 ## Postrenderer with Flux CD

-If customer is using Flux CD for deployment of the chart and post-renderer modifications you can find example in the file `fluxcd-sysdig-agent-postrenderer.yaml` in current folder.
+If a customer is using Flux CD for deployment of the chart and leveraging post-renderer modifications - you can find an example in the file `fluxcd-sysdig-agent-postrenderer.yaml` in the root of the repo.

 ## References